RohanGodha/RockPaperScissor/README.md

 # RockPaperScissor
-Rock Paper Scissors game using HTML, CSS, and JavaScript.
-Players click on images representing rock, paper, or scissors.
-Computer generates random choice.
-Result displayed.
-Simple and interactive game.
+Simple and interactive game of Rock Paper Scissors using HTML, CSS, and JavaScript.
+Players click on images representing rock, paper, or scissors -> Computer generates random choice -> Result displayed.